jguglielmi/OasisPlugin/readme.txt

 -Xebium (FitNesse + Selenium)
 -JMeter

-For examples of how to use OASIS, please visit the wiki page Youtube videos.
+For examples of how to use OASIS, please visit the wiki page and Youtube videos.

-To start using Oasis simply run the "run-ant.bat" file.